Are you CRAZY, it’s far too dangerous to travel through <insert country>!!!

 With the discovery of the workamper life we have found the right balance.
 By living rent-free while doing work we enjoy we can live on very little all while being fortunate to spend our days together in fantastic locations.

 After nearly two years in Mexico and Guatemala, and two years sharing time between Idaho and Mexico, we are currently living a semi-nomadic life with our time spent partly in Oregon and partly exploring the world.
 While full-time travel is still in our future, these days our priority revolves around spending time with aging parents and hanging a bit closer to home.
 Lucky for us, the PNW is an adventure lovers’ playground and our life as workampers is filled with visitors from near and far.
 Our commute is a 2-minute walk to work and while the sand beach isn’t tropical, any day that begins and ends with a walk on the beach is a good day.

 Will you work or volunteer en-route?

-How do you pack in so little space?
+How do you live in so little space?

 Are you afraid?

 Nope.
-We’ve been around enough to sort of know how things work and the rest we’ll figure out along the way.
-A lot of fellow travelers have made this journey before us so there is also a lot of good information out there.
-We have no doubts whatsoever about making this life change, however, if we did, we only need to remember the fathers question to his son in the book “One Red Paperclip” when he asked him “What would you do if you weren’t afraid?”.
+We’ve been around enough to know how things work and the rest we’ll figure out along the way.
+There are so many others like us who are out in the world living life at a different level that our life choice is, while certainly not the norm, not unique to us.
+We have no doubts whatsoever about the lifestyle we’ve chosen, however, if we did, we only need to remember the father’s question to his son in the book “One Red Paperclip” when he asked him “What would you do if you weren’t afraid?”.
 The answer applies to most questions in life.

 Don’t you go crazy spending 24/7 together?